viernes, 16 de diciembre de 1988

 (Pintura del artista italiano Pino Daeni)

-for loving you like this and knowing you cruel.
+for loving you thus and knowing you cruel.

-we look at each other in a casual encounter;
+we looked at each other in a chance encounter;

 martes, 11 de octubre de 1988